KelvinLaw-jpg/PicoCTF_Write_Up/General_Skills/Time_Machine.md

 ## Solution

 This challenge is to introduce us to git and how to use it for version control. the [picoctf primer](https://primer.picoctf.org/#_git_version_control) is a great intro.
-Anyways, to check the message of each change (log history), you can use the comment `'git log' + file name` and you will see the history and the flag.
+Anyways, to check the message of each change (log history), you can use the comment `'git log' + file name` and you will see the history and comments of the file (the flag).